AdaRoseCannon/webvr/index.md

 # Introduce some tools for making 3d content

 Enough showing you my holiday photos, what if you want to actually include a more complex 3D object:

+A-Frame comes with a whole bunch of geometric primitives.